Solo Female Travel: Female Safety in Goa, India

 Drugs and alcohol can make you that much more vulnerable.
 But other things can do too.
 Being over tired when travelling can make you take risks.
 If you are on a long journey, make sure you have transportation from the place you are arriving at, to your accommodation.

 As for alcohol, if I am alone then I do not drink anything.
 I want to have all my senses alert.
 I also make sure that I do not take open drinks from strangers.
 And if I am with a group of people, that I do not leave my drink unattended.

 As for drugs, Goa is a massive party place for Trance music which is a big scene for drugs.
 I have seen many females completely out of control of their senses.
 This leaves you vulnerable.
-Say no to drugs.
+To be safe as a solo female travel, always say no to drugs.